Alexander Peppe, Author at Alex's Piano Service - Page 2 of 4

 Disklavier Floppy Disk Backups, ESEQ and MIDI Formats

-Some of my customers choose to upgrade their older Disklavier’s floppy drive to a Nalbantov USB drive, and want to know how to copy songs from their old Disklavier floppy disks so they can put them on USB.
-Some of them just want to be able to back up their disks so they can make new ones later.
-And some are interested in writing altogether new songs to their floppies so they can finally listen to something new!
+Some of my customers choose to upgrade their older Disklavier’s floppy drive to a Nalbantov USB drive, and want to know how to copy songs from their old Disklavier floppy disks onto a USB.
+Some of them just want to be able to back up their disks in case they need to make new ones later.
+Or maybe, you’re just trying to figure out how to write to disks your Disklavier can actually read!

 This post is intended to help you read from, write to, or replace Yamaha Disklavier floppy disks.